raghavendra-koti/u-cloud-developer/README.md

 * DockerFile is present that builds each of the above projects into a docker image

 ## Development process (Continuous Integration)
-Create a branch out of master and then develop the feature/fix.
+1. Create a branch out of master and then develop the feature/fix.
-Log a Pull Request to merge into master after development/testing is done After PR is reviewed and approved, CI/CD process runs a plain vanila build automatically The plain vanila build verifies code compilation and docker images builds
+1. Log a Pull Request to merge into master after development/testing is done
+1. After PR is reviewed and approved, CI/CD process runs a plain vanila build automatically
+1. The plain vanila build verifies code compilation and docker images builds

 ## Deployment/Release Process (Continuous Deployment)
-Deploy and release are separate actions - for the sake of audit "Deploy" pushes versioned docker images to Git Hub "Release" release the appropriate version of the software to the kubernetes cloud in rolling manner to avoid downtime To deploy/release services, a commit and push to master branch is required.
+* Deploy and release are separate actions - for the sake of audit
+* Deploy pushes versioned docker images to Git Hub
+* Release installs the appropriate version of the software to the kubernetes cloud in rolling manner to avoid downtime
+* To deploy/release services, a commit and push to master branch is required.
 Merge by PR will **NOT** result in Deploy/Release under any circumstance.

 #### The following actions are supported by the automated builds
 * DEPLOY - Builds docker images and pushes them to the docker hub with a given version